massalabs/massa-wallet/README.md

 # Massa wallet

-Web Extension for Chrome and Firefox
+Massa's plugin for Chrome and Firefox.

 ## Installation